-The top half of the navigation bar contains a list of items describing what action you want to perform: run a query, see query history, or see job history.
+The top half of the navigation bar contains a list of items describing what action you want to perform: compose a query, see query history, or see job history.
 The bottom half of the navigation bar contains a list of datasets in the current project that you have at least read access to, plus a public dataset called publicdata:samples, that holds public data that BigQuery exposes to all users.
 Each entry is a separate dataset, prefixed by the project name in the syntax projectId:datasetId.
-Click the display menu icon icon next to any dataset to expand it to show the tables within that dataset.
+Click the icon next to any dataset or the dataset's name to expand it and show the tables within that dataset.

 - The top of the page:

 After clicking the Compose Query button, contains a query box where you can type a query in the BigQuery SQL syntax.
 To run a query, click the Run Query button next to the query box.